Indianite/Indianite/README.md

 ### Hi there 👋

-## My name is Vidhu Avikal, I am from India.
+## I am a developer, I am from India.